ethannicholas/panda-old/docs/operators.md

 The *logical and* and *logical or* operators are `short-circuiting`: that is, they do not evaluate the right-hand operand unless they need to.
-If the left-hand operand of a logical and is `false`, then the result of the logical and is `false` no matter what the right-hand operand evaluates to, and the so the right-hand operand is not evaluated.
+If the left-hand operand of a logical and is `false`, then the result of the logical and is `false` no matter what the right-hand operand evaluates to, and so the right-hand operand is not evaluated.
 Likewise, if the left-hand operand of a logical or is `true`, then the result of the logical or is `true` no matter what the right-hand operand evaluates to, and so the right-hand operand is not evaluated.